tigranmzykyan/Linux/README.md

 >Developer’s note: \
 >For full immersion, you can play your favorite jazz song while reading the assignment.

-Planet Earth, Seb's Jazz Club, nowadays.
+Planet Earth, Seb's Jazz Club, today.

-`-` Well, Sebastian, you didn't expect me to believe that you called me just to sit and relax, did you?
-You're not the type to write to an old comrade in the middle of the work week if you have nothing to say.
+"Well, Sebastian, you didn't expect me to believe that you called me just to sit and relax, did you?
+You're not the type to write to an old comrade in the middle of the working week when you have nothing to say."

-`-` Nothing can ever be hidden from you!
-I thought I'd get down to business more smoothly, but since you're so perceptive...
+"Nothing can ever be kept from you!
+I thought I'd get to the point, but since you're so sharp..."

-`-` Stop flattering me, I just wonder why we’re here.
+"Stop flattering me, I'm just wondering why we're here."

-`-` The thing is, I recently joined a development company that needed an administrator.
-But there is problem: they use Linux as their operating system.
+"The thing is, I recently joined a development company that needed an administrator.
+But there is problem: they use Linux as their operating system."

-`-` And you, as a confident Windows user, want to understand the basics of Linux and also the administration?
+"And you, as a confident Windows user, want to understand the basics of Linux and also the administration?"

-`-` Exactly!
-As far as I remember, you’re good at both.
+"Exactly!
+As far as I remember, you're good at both."

-`-` Well, then, get your laptop!
-Of course I haven't done this in a while, but I'll try to help.
-The main thing is to finish before the club closes, otherwise we'll have to continue tomorrow
+"Well, then, get your laptop!
+Obviously I haven't done this for a while, but I'll try to help.
+The main thing is to finish before the club closes, otherwise we'll have to continue tomorrow."

-\> *The song ends, the music slowly fades, they bring you the drinks you ordered*
+\> *The song ends, the music slowly fades, they bring you the drinks you ordered.*

 \> *While Sebastian takes his laptop out and turns it on, you decide to share a little historical background.*